 Taking Stability Measurements

 Even if you don't see hysteresis in your PSC I-V curve, we recommend performing some sort of stabilized measurement on your PSC devices to support your initial metrics.
-The Ossila Solar Cell I-V test system allows you to take stabilized current measurements quickly and easily.
+The Ossila Solar Cell I-V Test System allows you to take stabilized current measurements quickly and easily.

 Additionally, the Lifetime Testing programme in the Ossila Testing Software will measure J-V sweeps intermittently over a set time period at given intervals.
 This feature is particularly useful for conducting aging studies on perovskite devices, in order to assess their robustness in various situations.
 You can conduct these measurements inside a glove box to test intrinsic defects only.
 You can also measure devices in ambient conditions, with appropriate encapsulation.
 The more stability measurements you take, the better understanding you gain of how well your solar cell will perform in real-world conditions.